dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     upstream	https://github.com/dtcenter/METplus (fetch)
     upstream	https://github.com/dtcenter/METplus (push)

-  where <your-github-user> is the user's GitHub username.
+  Where <your-github-user> is the user's GitHub username without the angle brackets <>.

 Generate a feature branch from the 'develop' branch for new development